-Currently only the following build cases are supported.
+Currently the following build cases are known to work.

 There are several options relevant to NCZarr support and to Amazon S3 support.
 These are as follows.

-If S3 support is desired, then LDFLAGS should be properly set, namely this.
+A note about using S3 with Automake.
+If S3 support is desired, and using Automake, then LDFLAGS must be properly set, namely to this. ```` LDFLAGS="$LDFLAGS -L/usr/local/lib -laws-cpp-sdk-s3" ````

 Note also that if S3 support is enabled, then you need to have a C++ compiler installed because part of the S3 support code is written in C++.

 The necessary CMake flags are as follows (with defaults)